AgonConsole8/agon-docs/docs/MOS-API.md

 NB:

-- Using the `RST.LIS` opcode in an eZ80 assembler will ensure the MOS RST instructions are called regardless of the eZ80s current addressing mode.
+- Using the `RST.LIS` opcode in an eZ80 assembler will ensure the MOS `RST` instructions are called regardless of the eZ80s current addressing mode
+    - The Agon MOS RST handlers are written with the assumption that they have been called using `RST.LIS`
+    - Programs written to run in Z80 mode, using only plain Z80 opcodes, would therefore need to set up their own RST handlers to call through to to MOS using `RST.LIS`
+- This documentation generally uses the term `RST` in place of `RST.LIS` for simplicity
 - In the `mos_api.inc` file you will find:
-    - EQUs for all the MOS commands, data structures and [system state variables (sysvars)](#sysvars).
+    - EQUs for all the MOS commands, data structures and [system state variables (sysvars)](#sysvars)
     - An incomplete list of VDP control variables.
 For a full list, see the [VDP documentation](VDP.md)
-    - A complete list FatFS APIs, however these are not yet all implemented in MOS.
-Those that are implemented are documented below.
+    - A complete list FatFS APIs, however it should be noted that many these are not implemented in MOS prior to MOS 3.0

 Further information on the `RST` handlers provided by MOS are as follows: